 As a result of that dedication, he’s quietly built a growing fan base since first arriving in 2013.
 Collecting his Save Me and self-titled EPs into one release, 2016’s Justin Fabus bowed at #3 on iTunes Top Country Albums chart upon arrival.
 Between headlining countless shows and sharing bills alongside the likes of Gary Allan, Randy Houser, and Craig Campbell, he lit up the stage at the 2017 CMA Music Festival as a touted “Emerging Artist.”
 Along the way, he attracted critical acclaim and landed looks from AXS, The Boot, Pittsburgh Post-Gazette, and more.

 When it came time to begin recording Remedy, Justin decided to switch up his process and welcome songwriting collaborators such as Joe Henry [Frank Sinatra, John Denver, Garth Brooks] and Tony Lucca of The Voice into the fold.
-Recording with producer Matt Very at Very Tight Recordings in Pittsburgh, he bucked the usual trend of utilizing studio musicians and would be backed by his live band—Miguel Garcia [lead guitar], Owen Dougan-Bacha [drums], Ryan Yingst [bass], and Joe Minor [pedal steel].
+Recording with producer Matt Very at Very Tight Recordings in Pittsburgh, he bucked the usual trend of utilizing studio musicians and would be backed by his live band—Miguel Garcia [lead guitar], Owen Dougan-Bacha [drums], and Ryan Yingst [bass].

 Capitalizing on intense chemistry, they tracked the entire album in only three weeks.

 “Everybody was gelling in the studio,” he goes on.
 “I wanted to take my guys in the studio so we could preserve the sound.
 We got it done and got it out.
 The vibes are definitely there.”

 He introduces the album with the title track and first single “Remedy.”
 Over a bluesy twang, glistening piano, and a simmering rhythm, his expansive delivery takes hold as he croons, “Come on baby, let me be your remedy.”